 The Avantra Agent is supposed to run on every Physical Server hosting a System that Avantra is supposed to manage.
-The Managed Object can be the Physical Server itself, any Virtual Cluster Server eventually hosted, a Database or a SAP Instance installed on either the Physical Server, the Virtual Cluster Server, or both.
+The Managed Object can be the Physical Server itself, any Virtual Cluster Server eventually hosted, a Database or an SAP Instance installed on either the Physical Server, the Virtual Cluster Server, or both.

 The Avantra Agent runs as a service (on Microsoft Windows operating systems) or as a daemon (on Unix-like operating systems).
 Its main purposes are to:

-Perform all the Checks described in sections Server Checks, SAP Instance Checks, SAP System Checks and Custom Checks
+Perform all the Checks described in sections Server Checks, SAP Instance Checks, SAP System Checks, and Custom Checks

 Perform Auto Discovery of SAP Instances